cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   transactions, without stopping the whole program via the task manager.
   This is already implemented in the factorisation dialog.
-  This is especially meaningful for cryptanalysis (it would be necessary for the known-plaintext analysis of the single-column transpostion:
+  This is especially meaningful for cryptanalysis (it would be necessary for the known-plaintext analysis of the single-column transpostion):
   If the upper bound of the permutation length is not limited, it takes a felt eternity if the upper bound is >900.
 Here we limited the length of the permutation to 100 for consistency reasons, because our implementation